Analyzing Koopman approaches to physics-informed machine learning for long-term sea-surface temperature forecasting: Introduction

 \subsection{Related Work}

 There have been various approaches to SST forecasting with physics-agnostic machine learning models.
-Generic neural network (NN) approaches to SST forecasting have been developed for at least two decades \cite{tangang1997forecasting}.
-Recently, Long-Short Term Memory \cite{Xiao2019lstm}\cite{yang2018lstm} \cite{zhang2017lstm} and Autoencoder \cite{erichson2019shallow} architectures have been popular.
+Generic feed-forward neural network (NN) approaches to SST forecasting have been developed for at least two decades \cite{tangang1997forecasting}.
+With the the advent of deep learning techniques and hardware this decade \cite{lecun2015deeplearning}, deeper and more complex architectures have been used.
+In recent years, Long-Short Term Memory \cite{Xiao2019lstm}\cite{yang2018lstm}\cite{zhang2017lstm} and Autoencoder \cite{erichson2019shallow} architectures have been popular.
 Another interesting approach has been to learn to model the error of numerical models with a neural network \cite{patil2016numericalnn}.

-Application of NNs to physics problems generally has a long history \cite{MILANO2002turbulent} \cite{baymani2014navier}, as an abundance of data and difficulty in accurately modeling certain systems has made the approach appealing.
+Application of NNs to physics and earth science problems generally has a long history \cite{MILANO2002turbulent}\cite{baymani2014navier}\cite{reichstein2019earthsystem}, as an abundance of data and difficulty in accurately modeling certain systems has made the approach appealing.
 An expressly physics-informed approach to machine learning, however, was pioneered by Raissi et al. \cite{raissi2017physics}\cite{raissi2017physics2}, who utilized NNs to model partial differential equations describing physical systems.
-See Willard et al. \cite{willard2020integrating} for an thorough survey of the physics-informed ML approach.
+See Willard et al. \cite{willard2020integrating} for a thorough survey of the physics-informed ML approach.

 Recently, the application of physics-informed ML to SST forecasting has received some attention. de Bezenec et al. \cite{debezenac2019deep} utilize physical knowledge of advection-diffusion to predict sea-surface temperature.
 Erichson et al. \cite{erichson2019lyapunov} incorporate constraints inspired by Lyapunov stability in their forecasting of various fluid flows, including sea-surface temperature.